Building Peace through Dialogue, Kindness, and Forgiveness

 - Representatives of government and non-governmental organizations

 Gonzaga University educated students for lives of leadership and services to the common good.
-In keeping with the University's mission, several justice focused, participatory events have been scheduled and sponsored by by Gonzaga department and students as a part of Communities for Justice.
+In keeping with the University's mission, several justice focused, participatory events have been scheduled and sponsored by Gonzaga faculty, staff, and students as a part of Communities for Justice.
 View the full schedule here.